megha-sharma8/recipes-and-ratings/README.md

 This DataFrame yields 6177 healthy recipes!

-## Analysis Models
-Through our analysis we looked at the relationship between ingredients and healthy recipes based on preparation time.

-Out of mere curiosity, we first decided to look at the most popular ingredients in healthy recipes.
-Salt appeared to be most popular ingredient (to no one's surprise) as well as olive oil.
-Seeing this makes us determine that there may be a correlation between healthy recipes and certain ingredients.

 | name                                             |     id |   minutes |   contributor_id | submitted   | tags                              | nutrition                                |   n_steps | steps                             | description                                           | ingredients                                                                                                                                                                                                              |   n_ingredients | min_bins   |   calories |   total fat (PDV%) |   sugar (PDV%) |   sodium (PDV%) |   protein (PDV%) |   saturated fat (PDV%) |   carbohydrates (PDV%) |   healthy |   average_rating |
 |:-------------------------------------------------|-------:|----------:|-----------------:|:------------|:----------------------------------|:-----------------------------------------|----------:|:----------------------------------|:------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|:-----------|-----------:|-------------------:|---------------:|----------------:|-----------------:|-----------------------:|-----------------------:|----------:|-----------------:|
 | creamy   vegan potato leek soup                  | 343338 |        40 |           451456 | 2008-12-13  | ['lactose', '60-minutes-or-les... | [183.0, 3.0, 10.0, 0.0, 13.0, 1.0, 11.0] |        10 | ['heat olive oil in a 4-quart ... | adapted from alex jamieson's great american detox ... | ['olive oil', 'leeks', 'garlic cloves', 'russet potatoes', 'vegetable broth', 'white beans', 'fresh rosemary', 'salt and pepper']                                                                                        |               8 | (30, 60]   |      183   |                  3 |             10 |               0 |               13 |                      1 |                     11 |         1 |              4.5 |